bejminliou/cis22c-project/README.md

 ## Getting Started

 This project will mainly be coordinated through the Discord server.
-If you have any questions, feel free to message the team leader (`askioe`).
+If you have any questions, feel free to message the team leader through canvas.

 ## Contributors